cixelsyd/f5-icontrol/README.md

 But given the original one was pretty bare-bones, I started over.

+This fork of the original source is to package up the WSDL files from BIG-IP_v11.5.3, rather than the newer ones that contained inside upstream.

 ## Installation

 Add this line to your application's Gemfile: